method-inc/stumbl-2019/.github/ISSUE_TEMPLATE/question.md

 ---
-name: '🗣 Discussion'
+name: '🗣 Question'
 about: 'Begin a discussion, with the intention to reach a decision'
 title: '🗣'
-labels: 'discussion'
+labels: 'question'
 assignees: ''
 ---